malindaashan/gamescore/README.md

 You can simply compile this by using gradle assemble and run as a  jar.

-if you are running the as jar file server will run on port 8080.
+if you are running this as jar file server will run on port 8080.

 The postman collection can be found in the resources folder.